IndustrialNetwork/GraphDataset/README.md

   2)	Tanki Refill is a binary variable.
 Tanki Refill=1 when tank i is in the refill mode and Tanki Refill=0 otherwise.
   3)	Tanki Leak is a binary variable.
 Tanki Leak=1 when tank i is leaking, and Tanki Leak=0 when there is no leak in the tank.
 Therefore, the total number of variables in these files is 301.

+Please cite the follwoing paper when using the dataset.
+Hamed Khorasgani, Arman Hasanzade, Ahmed Farahat, and Chetan Gupta.
+"Fault Detection and Isolation in Industrial Networks using Graph Convolutional Neural Networks."
+IEEE PHM 2019.